Emergency Dentist in Aspen Hill, North Bethesda, & Rockville, Maryland

 Problem: Gum Swelling

-If your gum is swollen around your tooth or in your face or cheek then the likely cause is from a tooth infection.
+If your gum is swollen around your tooth or in your face or cheek then the likely cause is from a tooth infection or it’s a sign of gum disease.
 You will need to see a dentist right away because you will need to go on antibiotics to control the infection and prevent the infection from entering your blood stream.
 Call us immediately if you have swollen gum tissues.
 Swelling can be caused from a cracked tooth or from a root canal problem, but either way the prognosis of the tooth is not good if the infection is that bad.
 Regular dental health is important to prevent problems like this from occurring.
 Avoid alcohol and tobacco as this may make your swollen gums worse off.
 Call your dentist immediately.

 Problem: Lock Jaw